Image courtesy of the artist. Photograph by Claudio Rocha.

 The ‘Father of Los Angeles’ Was a Link in a Chain of Theft and Loss—And Its Consequences Ripple Into the Present

 Mulholland engineered the Los Angeles Aqueduct.
 That metal pipeline, double-barreled, each tube nine feet in diameter and pocked with rivets, spans more than 230 miles of desert, crossing peaks and canyons between the Eastern Sierra Nevada region and the city to the south.
-Since 1913, the Los Angeles Aqueduct has collected water from my home valley and carried it away …
+Since 1913, the Los Angeles Aqueduct has collected water from my home valley …

 Zócalo Receives Major Grant from The Andrew W. Mellon Foundation

 Two-Year Event and Editorial Series Will Launch in October 2021